mrdaniellewis/node-console-prompt/README.md

+# Prompt

-# Prompt for the console
+Prompt the user for information at the console.

 ```javascript
 var prompt = require('consoleprompt');